NCUA finalizes more flexible derivatives rules

 NCUA’s new derivatives rules provide a more principles-based approach to managing interest rate risk while maintaining a safety and soundness framework.
 The additional flexibility and ease of use should be well received by many FCUs currently utilizing derivatives and those considering hedging tools.
 Credit unions can partner with an experienced ESP for assistance with building and supporting a successful program.
 Note the final derivatives rules are effective 30 days after publication in the Federal Register.

-Please join us on Tuesday, June 29th at 2:00 p.m.
-EST where we will review the NCUA’s new derivatives rules in more detail and discuss hedging strategies that credit unions can apply to manage their interest rate risk.
-We will identify the advantages of adding derivatives to the ALCO toolkit while also considering some challenges credit unions could face.
-You can register for our webinar here.
+This on-demand webinar reviews the NCUA’s new derivatives rules in more detail and discusses hedging strategies that credit unions can apply to manage their interest rate risk.
+We also identify the advantages of adding derivatives to the ALCO toolkit while also considering some challenges credit unions could face.

 Founded in 1991, Chatham Financial is the world’s largest independent derivatives advisory firm, executing over $750 billion in transaction volume annually and helping clients across industries maximize their value in the capital markets.
 Chatham partners with credit unions throughout the U.S. to support their interest rate hedging activities.
 As an external service provider, we are equipped to deliver training, trade structuring, pricing execution, hedge accounting, and regulatory advisory support, among other services.
 Having an independent and transparent approach allows us to bring a partnership mentality to every client engagement.